 DAYS TO GERMINATION: 4-7 days at 75-80°F (24-27°C)

-SOWING: Transplant (recommended) - Sow into 72-cell flats 4-6 weeks before last frost, lightly covering seed.
-Harden-off and transplant out after last frost.
+SOWING: Transplant (recommended) - Sow into 72-cell flat, or preferred seedling container, 4-6 weeks before last frost, lightly covering seed.
+Harden off and transplant out after last frost.
 For flowering in packs, sow 8 weeks before desired bloom time.
 Direct seed - After last frost, sow 1/4" deep.
 Pinching encourages branching.
 NOTES: High temperatures can cause plants to stall, and temporarily decline in growth and bloom.
 Deadhead regularly to increase blooms.

 Johnny's is committed to your success, every step of the way.